HNUHPC/DeepThinking/content/authors/caoyuming/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Master
+  - PhD
 ---

-**Qiao Ning** is a first-year graduate student at the College of Information Science and Engineering, Hunan University.
-Her research focuses on data compression.
+**Yuming Cao** received BS degree in Software Engineering from Hunan University in 2024.
+He is currently pursuing his Ph.D. at the College of Computer Science and Technology, Hunan University.
+His research interests include high-performance computing and parallel computing.